0x1eef/xchan.rb/README.md

 ## <a id="introduction">Introduction</a>

-xchannel.rb is an easy to use library for sharing Ruby objects between Ruby processes who have a parent-child relationship.
+xchannel.rb is a small and easy to use library for sharing Ruby objects between Ruby processes who have a parent-child relationship.
 It is implemented by serializing a Ruby object and then writing the serialized data to a unix socket.
 On the other side of the unix socket, in another process the serialized data is transformed